Vikhram-S/Justice-League-Hack-Hustle-2024/README.md

 - Systematic Reviews
 - Medical Research
 - Literature Search Optimization
-# Acknowledgments
+#Acknowledgments
-- Medical research communities for dataset insights
+- The medical research communities for providing valuable dataset insights that helped shape the development of this project.
-- shell